liling10822/DSCI560/README.md

     ````pip install -r requirements.txt````

-   Otherwise, running the command line below to manually install the packages that be needed:
+   Otherwise, running the command line below to manually install the packages that will be needed:
     ````
     pip install seaborn
     pip install matplotlib